 We can shake the roots of our limiting beliefs by challenging them with questions.

-Question 2. – What difference would it make to my performance if I didn’t have this belief?
+Question 2. – What difference would it make to my life if I didn’t have this belief?

 Question 3. – Given that what I believe is a choice, what might be a more helpful belief to choose?

-NB.
-The key here is to remember that each question builds a case that successively weakens the belief.
+Remember that each question builds a case that successively weakens the belief.
 The great thing about these questions is that they really do work – it’s just a matter of remembering to use them, rather than letting the daily cycle of your limiting beliefs run you.
+Practise makes perfect and self-care is worth it.
+That is your mantra.

 3. Remind yourself of your greatness